Saul-Sosa-Diaz/Saul-Sosa-Diaz/README.md

 ---

 ## About me
-I am a programmer with the soul of a fishman.
-Nice to meet you, don´t get hooked!
+I am a programmer eager to learn and grow.
+Also I like to fish :)

 ---